hookkshot/BluEngine/STYLES.md

 }
 private static List<Type> hierarchy = null;

-/*or styling purposes, states are a bar-delimited list of states in descending order of preference.
+// for styling purposes, State is a bar-delimited list of states in descending order of preference,
+// with the first state in the list being the actual current state of the widget, or whichever is most
+// important.
 This is how the state part of the search hierarchy is determined.

-  Your actual state needs will be different than this example, but just ensure you include other states your class actually uses in the state list, in the right order. */ public override String State
+// Your actual state needs will be different than this example, but just ensure you
+// include other states your class actually uses in the state list, in the right order. public override String State
 {
 	get
 	{
-		return (mouseover?"hover|":"") + "normal";
+		return (!Enabled ? "disabled|" : "") + (mouseover ? "hover|" : "") + "normal";
 	}
 }
 ```